fredakilla/Quadcopter-Redux-Guide/ReadMe.md

 And do the same if you want to bind buttons, like for example the engine arming, the unstuck button, or the fire button...

-You can also adjust the precision of the sticks from this menu or add deadband.

 ![ScreenShot](https://github.com/fredakilla/Quadcopter-Redux-Guide/blob/main/img/Controller.jpg)

 It's also recommended to run a stick calibration, press calibration menu item and move you stick in all directions up to the limits, press calibration menu item to finish.